stevekm/reportIT/README.md

 # make the summary tables for all the samples
 code/merge_vcf_annotations_wrapper.sh /path/to/output_dir/R_2016_09_01_XX_XX_XX_XX-ITXX
 ```
+# Files & Directories

+## Program Directory

 Input, output, and reference data for the program is stored external to the program's directory and is set by symlinks.
-The current directory structure is:
+The current program directory structure is:

 ```
 variant_reporter$ tree